History of Major League Soccer on television: 1990s

 The 1998 MLS Cup was once again broadcast in the United States on ABC with English commentary and Spanish via secondary audio programming.
-For the third consecutive year, the ABC broadcast was led by play-by-play announcer Phil Schoen and color commentator Ty Keough, who were joined by field reporters Seamus Malin and Bill McDermott.
+For the second time in three years, play-by-play announcer Phil Schoen and color commentator Ty Keough called the ABC broadcast, who were joined by field reporters Seamus Malin and Bill McDermott.
 The quartet had worked together on the network's World Cup broadcasts.
 The television broadcast drew a 1.2 national rating and reached an estimated 1 million households, a 33 percent decrease from previous finals.

 The match was also broadcast by local radio affiliates in multiple languages.
 In Chicago, WZCH carried the English broadcast, WRZA carried Spanish commentary, and WKTA had the match in Polish.
 The Spanish broadcast was aired on WACA in Washington, D.C., and the surrounding area.

 The entire 1999 All-Star Game was aired to ESPN2 as ABC aired a special news report on the search for John F. Kennedy Jr.'s missing plane.

-The ABC broadcast of the 1999 MLS Cup was for the fourth consecutive year, led by play-by-play announcer Phil Schoen and color commentator Ty Keough, who were this time, joined by studio host Rob Stone.
+The ABC broadcast of the MLS Cup 1999 was led by play-by-play announcer Phil Schoen and color commentator Ty Keough for the third time in four years, who were this time, joined by studio host Rob Stone.
 MLS players John Harkes and Alexi Lalas joined the pre-game and halftime broadcasts as co-hosts.
 ABC deployed 18 cameras for the match and added additional field microphones to capture crowd noise.
-The television broadcast on ABC drew a 1.0 national rating, a 17 percent decline from 1998, partially due to competition from National Football League games.
+The television broadcast on ABC drew a 1.0 national rating, a 17% decline from 1998, partially due to competition from National Football League games.
 Pop singer Christina Aguilera sang the national anthem before the match and performed in the halftime show.